gabriellawong/Sample-code/README.md

 - This repository showcases expertise in STATA, Econometrics, and Markdown documentation.

 ### 🗂️ Contents of this repository:
-- **Attrition_test**: dofile to test attrition between control and treated arm groups
+- **Attrition_test**: dofile to test attrition between control and treated arm groups.
-- **BL_estudiantes_prep**: dofile to prep data before data analysis
+- **BL_estudiantes_prep**: dofile to prep data before data analysis.
-- **Reporte**: document where I detail how data was treated, how we dropped observations and review that we mantain balance across treatments
+- **Reporte**: document where I detail how data was treated, how we dropped observations and review that we mantain balance across treatments.
 - **Documentation**: document that explain the data map to our master file for the project.
-It details how to use every single file created
+It details how to use every single file created.

 If you have any question, feel free to contact me at g6wong@ucsd.edu